How to Get Paid While on Maternity Leave

 The Family Medical Leave Act (FMLA) is a federal law passed in 1993 that grants unpaid but job-protected family leave for eligible employees of larger companies.
 Individuals can also take time off to care for any family member with a serious health condition.

-The law is designed to help families cope with emergencies that may occur without having to worry about losing their job.
+The law is designed to help workers cope with emergencies that may occur without having to worry about losing their job.
 It also ensures that leave is available on a gender-neutral basis and supports equal employment opportunity for women and men.

 FMLA Maternity Leave Eligibility Requirements